bxparks/AceSegment/README.md

   `CharWriter`)

-So the AceSegment library consumes between 4000-5500 bytes of flash memory and between 150-250 bytes of static memory (plus another maybe 50 bytes in the heap).
+So the AceSegment library consumes between 4000-5500 bytes of flash memory and between 200-300 bytes of static memory (including objects in the heap created by `DriverBuilder` and `RendererBuilder`).

 ### CPU Cycles